raviriley/raviriley.github.io/_posts/2019-11-24-college-advice.markdown

 ## GPA
 Sophomore and junior year grades matter the most.
 Your GPA at the end of junior year is probably what you'll submit to most of the colleges you apply to.
-Some schools, like UCs, have unique GPA calculation methods.
+Some schools, like UCs and Cal States, have unique GPA calculation methods.

 College applications are due at the end of first-semester senior year.
 UC apps are due at the end of November, and many schools have a deadline around January 1st.
 Some colleges don't even look at your first semester grades when calculating your GPA.